 As the name might suggest, it is not a type of masonry.
 It is a sport, not a trade.
 Bouldering is a style of rock climbing.
-For some, the sport is about strength, muscle and sheer determination whereas for others it’s more about finesse, detailed care and balance.
+For some, the sport is about strength, muscle, and sheer determination whereas for others it’s more about finesse, detailed care, and balance.

-In most cases the sport might seem daring and life risking.
+In most cases, the sport might seem daring and life-risking.
 Truth be told, it is.
 Serious climbers can climb thousands of meters high.
 They are secured in a harness, hopefully wearing a helmet, and likely have someone below or above them working as a belayer.

-These factors separate what is known as sport climbing (where metal bolts are secured into the rock for climbers to clip into) and traditional (trad) climbing, (where climbers must secure their own specialized equipment) from bouldering.
+These factors separate what is known as sports climbing (where metal bolts are secured into the rock for climbers to clip into) and traditional (trad) climbing, (where climbers must secure their own specialized equipment) from bouldering.

 A boulderer does not wear a harness, won’t wear a helmet and has little security other that the strength in his or her own fingertips.
 Though it might seem only an insane human being would climb a rock face without being attached to a rope, a boulderer would generally never climb higher than 12 feet.
 He wouldn’t need to.

-While in trad and sport climbing, the rush mostly comes from the height a person is able to climb (along with the level of difficulty of course), in bouldering it’s all about the “problem.”
+While in trad and sports climbing, the rush mostly comes from the height a person is able to climb (along with the level of difficulty of course), in bouldering, it’s all about the “problem.”
 In rock climbing gyms the problems (routes) will be marked out with some kind of colour scheme while outside people refer to guidebooks, memory, or chalk marks that someone has left behind.
 While problems determine which holds a climber is supposed to use for his feet and hands, they also often determine which holds he is not allowed to use.
 These are called eliminates.